mmolari/phage_pangraph/notes/note1.typ

 = Pangraph Generation and Core Genome Tree

 I generate a pangraph with minimap kernel and options `-a 20 -b 5`.
 The graph is almost completely alignable, except for some short overhangs missing in one strain (`MW064259`) around the edges.
+The core genome has a size of $~29$ kbp.

 #figure( image("assets/n1/pangraph_export.png", width: 30%))